This is a complete guide to start using the most popular open-source Test Management tool – TestLink.

-- We can export all the test suites & Test cases and can import it into some other projects.
-This is very useful if we want to reuse existing test cases for next project versions.
+- We can export all the test suites & Test cases and can import them into some other projects.
+This is very useful if we want to reuse existing test cases for the next project versions.

-Due to these useful features, TestLink is widely used and it has been the most popular open source test management tool since long.
+Due to these useful features, TestLink is widely used and it has been the most popular open-source test management tool for long.

 List of All Tutorials:

 Tutorial #2 here